-POLS 1101 United States Government.
+POLS 1101 United States Government in Global Perspective.
 (3)

 An introduction to political science through an analysis of the political system of the United States.
 Topics considered include basic concepts of political science, federalism, civil liberties and civil rights, basic governmental institutions, elections and public opinion, political parties and groups, and domestic and foreign public policy.